Driving Drowsy in Colorado Springs Can Be Just as Dangerous as Driving Drunk

 • Giving a statement to the police

-Unfortunately, many truck accident victims require rapid medical attention owing to the catastrophic injuries they have sustained.
+Unfortunately, many trucking accident victims require rapid medical attention owing to the catastrophic injuries they have sustained.
 In case you or someone close to you has been involved in a truck accident, you should contact a commercial truck accident lawyer as soon as possible.

 On your behalf, our trucking accident attorneys will take photographs of the site, identify potential witnesses, and gather information on the truck driver, trucking business, and other parties.
 We will also take a look at the following: